 Instant mashed potatoes with cheese & bacon bits

 Carbs (for energy), fat (for slow-burning warmth) and bacon (for salt), all mashed together in one hot concoction of adventure-powering fuel.
 Light and easy to toss into plastic bags, these ingredients create a snack-sum that’s far greater than its parts.
-On that hike, allow yourself a quick break to sit, fire up the stove and, in just few minutes, whip up a serving for you and a partner.
+On that hike, allow yourself a quick break to sit, fire up the stove and whip up a serving for you and a partner.
 You’ll both be glad you did and winter hiking will never be the same.

 Gear for the pro winter snacker